tidyverse/tidyverse.org/content/blog/ggplot2-4-0-0-s7/index.md

 * [ ] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-The ggplot2 package is on the verge to release version 4.0.0.
+We are on the verge of releasing version 4.0.0 of the ggplot2 package.
 That is right: a new major version release!
 We only tend to do these when something fundamental changes in ggplot2.
 For example: ggplot2 2.0.0 brought the ggproto extension system and 3.0.0 switched to tidy evaluation.
 This time around, we're swapping out the S3 object oriented programming system for the newer S7 system.
-Because of this major change, we expect that some packages might break, despite our best efforts to minimise the damage.
-This here is a guide for package authors that might be affected by this change.
-This guide details some changes in classes and functions that may affect downstream packages, and gives recommendations how broken parts might be repaired.
+Because of this major change, we expect that some packages might break, despite our best efforts to minimise the implications of the switch.
+This here is a guide for package authors that might be affected by the changes.
+It details some changes in classes and functions that may affect downstream packages, and gives recommendations how broken parts might be repaired.
 If you don't maintain a package that depends on ggplot2, you can skip reading this guide and simply take away that there will be a release soon.

 ## Testing compatibility